tseignette/tseignette.github.io/README.md

 ## Analytics and tracking
 Analytics and tracking is done with [Insights](https://getinsights.io/), a privacy-focused analytics service.
-It's open source, it does not use any cookies and it respects the __Do not track__ option.
+It does not use any cookies and it respects the __Do not track__ option.